How To Use the First Home Owner Grant

 Funding is usually paid to you once your property has reached settlement, so it’s a good idea to consider how you will use it before you lodge your application.

-Recently, a number of state governments have shifted their focus for the grant to the purchase or construction of brand new homes.
+Recently, a number of state governments have shifted their focus from the grant to the purchase or construction of brand new homes.
 This may influence your purchasing decision, so do your research early.

-Are you eligible?
-The grant differs from state to state, but basic eligibility criteria remain the same across the country and apply to both you and your spouse or partner entering the property agreement:
+The grant differs from state to state, but basic eligibility criteria remain the same across the country and apply to both you and your spouse or partner entering the property agreement.

 - You must be a first time buyer in Australia.
 This applies to both you and your partner or spouse entering the agreement.